byronthecoder/S-RNN-4-ART/README.md

 # S-RNN-4-ART
- A neural network designed to detect and mesure phonetic convergence and speech imitation.
+ A neural network designed to detect and measure phonetic convergence and speech imitation.

 This code repository is a demo of the Siamese RNN model described in the paper: